rayhaanalykhan/SwiftStrideIO/README.md

 4. **Fetching Data:**

-    To retrieve data from a local URL or to retrieve and cache data from server url, use the `getData` method:
+    To retrieve data from a local URL or to <strong>retrieve and cache data</strong> from server url, use the `getData` method:

     ```swift
     SwiftStrideIO.getData(from: someURL) { (data, localUrl) in